 - Uprooted: Magic is tiring to use.
 At the beginning, casting one minor cantrip (from what she and her instructor later learn is an incompatible school of magic) leaves Agnieszka too drained to walk, but she develops huge reserves of strength and learns to cast more efficiently as she trains.
 When she tries to cast when completely exhausted, she has a Power-Strain Blackout and is later warned that she could have killed herself.

 - In The Wheel of Time, channeling the One Power in large amounts or for long periods of time is as draining as intense or prolonged exercise.
 Channelers providing backup in a protracted battle work in shifts so they can rest, while some push through and drain themselves to the point that they can barely stand.
 Channeling past the point of exhaustion is particularly dangerous because it can cause a Heroic RRoD and sometimes a permanent De-Power.

-- El's powers in Stranger Things come at the expense of fatigue.
+- Stranger Things: El's powers come at the expense of fatigue.